JAlcocerT/JAlcocerT/content/blog/dev-astro-md.md

 We are neglecting quality and deep content.

 Like the one you can create with a (markdown powered) website that you can [edit](#tech).

+> I vibecoded a NextJS webapp that integrates with github for auth and brings a ToastUI editor.

 **Intro**